Why Control Ventilation Matters is Schools

-The Importance of Controlled Ventilation in Schools
+The Importance of Control Ventilation in Schools

 ABSTRACT

 Outdoor Air Ventilation in schools promote health and wellbeing.
 Each individual requires a set amount of ventilation.
 The means to achieve ventilation is typically through mechanical HVAC systems.
 The minimum amount of ventilation required for schools is determined by state, provincial, and municipal codes.
 Many studies have determined that increased ventilation beyond the minimum may promote better health and improved performance.
 However, there is a cost to ventilation as it requires that the air be conditioned and filtered for the indoor environment.
 Therefore, efforts are made to reduce ventilation when the population in the building is reduced and when the building is unoccupied.
-Furthermore, the ventilation rate is impacted by the environment internal and external to the building, and by degradation and changes in operation of the HVAC systems.
-The result is, the amount of actual ventilation is always subjected to dynamic changes and thereby a method to measure and control the ventilation should be integrated into every system in order to provide the desired correct and efficient ventilation rate.
+Furthermore, the ventilation rate is impacted by the environment, internal and external to the building, and by degradation and changes in the operation of the HVAC systems.
+The result is that the amount of actual ventilation is always subjected to dynamic changes, and thereby, a method to measure and control the ventilation should be integrated into every system in order to provide the desired correct and efficient ventilation rate.

 DISCUSSION

 Children spend 12,000 or more hours in school from Kindergarten through 12th grade.
-It is generally accepted that the environment where they attend school has an impact in their ability to learn as well as affecting the professional staff’s educational role.
+It is generally accepted that the environment where they attend school impacts their ability to learn and affects the professional and staff’s educational role.
 Enormous expenditures have been made over the past couple of decades to renovate and build new schools that create a better environment.
-Included is, better lighting from both light fixtures and natural light, better climate control, enhanced technology in smart board and computers, and healthier flooring, walls, and furniture.
+Included are better lighting from both light fixtures and natural light, better climate control, enhanced technology in smart boards and computers, and healthier flooring, walls, and furniture.
 All of these things can be felt or seen and result in an improved environment.

-One important item not mentioned above, cannot be seen and is difficult to sense.
-That item is ventilation.
+One indication of ventilation is the measurement of Carbon Dioxide (CO2 ) inside the space.
+The reason why CO2 is used as an indicator of ventilation is that each human generates a quantity of CO2 depending on their age, sex, body mass, diet, and activity level.
+It is important to note, however, that the value of CO2 in the space is not a positive measurement of the correct amount of ventilation.
+Furthermore, it does nothing to identify if the building, classrooms, and school are positively pressurized.
 The lack of pressurization results in air from outdoors being sucked, otherwise known as infiltrated, into the building through doors, windows, walls, and roof.
-This brings in unconditioned and unfiltered air into the building.
-Unfiltered air can lead to degradation to the building and items within it, as well as the potential for allergic reactions by the occupants.
+This brings unconditioned and unfiltered air into the building.
+Unfiltered air can lead to degradation of the building and items within it, as well as the potential for allergic reactions by the occupants.
 Depending on the season, the air may be colder, hotter, or of higher humidity levels than the internal environment.
-This situation can lead to wasted energy, an uncomfortable space, damage to the envelope, or mold growth which results in further costly damage and may result in a health hazard.
+This situation can lead to wasted energy, an uncomfortable space, damage to the envelope, or mold growth, which results in further costly damage and may result in a health hazard.
 The only accurate way to determine if ventilation rates are sufficient and that the building is properly pressurized is to directly and actively measure and control the outdoor airflow rate.
-When the measured outdoor air is used by HVAC systems to control the rate of air in and out of the building, it will not only establish the correct ventilation rates, it will also ensure the correct pressure relationship from indoors to outdoors preventing unintended infiltration.
+When the measured outdoor air is used by HVAC systems to control the rate of air in and out of the building, it will not only establish the correct ventilation rates, it will also ensure the correct pressure relationship from indoors to outdoors, preventing unintended infiltration.

-Infiltration is a result of an imbalance of airflows going into a building or space when compared to the airflows leaving the building or space.
-When the balance in a building or space is negative, it will result in sucking air from an adjacent space or through the envelope.
-Airflow will always find a path to move, and can cause disruption in its movement, such as hard to open or close doors.
-There are various operational situations that can cause this imbalance.
-In regions where high humidity is common, the result of high water content of the air, there is a strong potential for moisture condensing as the air is brought into a space that is cooler.
-Typically, this happens when the outdoor dew point is above 60°F. The condensation of the moisture in the air may be visible or not seen as it may happen on the walls, behind wall paper, within the walls, on or above the ceiling, on furniture, floors, and more.
+In regions where high humidity is common, the result of the high water content of the air is a strong potential for moisture condensing as the air is brought into a space that is cooler.
+Typically, this happens when the outdoor dew point is above 60°F. The condensation of the moisture in the air may be visible or not seen as it may happen on the walls, behind wallpaper, within the walls, on or above the ceiling, on furniture, floors, and more.
 The result of this repeated action may result in mold or other harmful bacteria to grow.
-A study of 2751 Schools in upstate NY showed a correlation between mold, moisture and ventilation problems with absenteeism.1 The American Society of Heating Refrigeration and Air-Conditioning Engineers (ASHRAE)2 , states that mold growth results in significant costs for repair and disruption of operation.
+A study of 2751 Schools in upstate NY showed a correlation between mold, moisture, and ventilation problems and absenteeism.
+The American Society of Heating Refrigeration and Air-Conditioning Engineers (ASHRAE) states that mold growth results in significant costs for repair and disruption of operation.
 They state that building dampness and mold have been documented to be associated with adverse health outcomes related to asthma and upper respiratory problems.
-They indicate that the risk of mold increases when failing to keep the long-term average indoor air pressure positive with respect to the outdoors when the outdoor dew point is higher than indoor surface temperatures; and failing to measure and limit the volume of ventilation and makeup air as was intended by the design and the potential of the equipment.
+They indicate that the risk of mold increases when failing to keep the long-term average indoor air pressure positive with respect to the outdoors when the outdoor dew point is higher than indoor surface temperatures and failing to measure and limit the volume of ventilation and make the air as was intended by the design and the potential of the equipment.

 Deferred maintenance and repairs can also be a contributor to the problem.
-Often when mold is found in a building, it causes disruption to the operation of the school.
-The school is then faced with the need to displace the students and staff, hiring professionals to investigate the properties of the mold, evaluate the damage caused, try and determine the cause, and perform a remediation of the affected areas.
-Many times, the cause is not determined because there are no installed airflow sensors that can provide information that is needed to determine the pressure relationship.
+Often, when mold is found in a building, it disrupts the operation of the school.
+The school is then faced with the need to displace the students and staff, hiring professionals to investigate the properties of the mold, evaluate the damage caused, try and determine the cause, and perform remediation of the affected areas.
+Often, the cause is not determined because there are no installed airflow sensors that can provide the information needed to determine the pressure relationship.
 Remediation is then done without a root cause, and the problem then happens in the future.
-Several schools have had repeated problems with mold, even if they spent significant funds to upgrade the HVAC systems, because they failed to add air flow measurement and control in the new systems3 .
-In some cases, the HVAC system is found at fault and it is corrected4,5, however, this is well after the damage is done when it could have been detected before with continuous measurement of airflow.
-Also note, that balancing the system one time is not a means to keep the system operating with the correct pressure balance.
+Several schools have had repeated problems with mold, even if they spent significant funds to upgrade the HVAC systems because they failed to add airflow measurement and control in the new systems.
+In some cases, the HVAC system is found at fault, and it is corrected.
+(Chicago Tribune – Parts of East High School closed after mold outbreak.
+WDRB – Rebuilt school in Henryville, Ind., fighting mold problem)

 Temperature changes from season to season, wind variations, and mechanical degradation can change the pressure balance of a building.
 Continual measurement and control of the airflow will compensate and indicate when these imbalances happen.